Tobias-Kohn/TigerPython-Parser/README.md

 # Python-Error-Messages

 This project provides enhanced error messages for Python.
-It compiles to a JavaScript-library that can readily be imported in a web page and used together with, e.g. [Skulpt](http://skulpt.org/).
+It compiles to a JavaScript-library that can readily be imported in a web page and used together with, e.g. [Skulpt](http://skulpt.org/), [Pyodide](https://pyodide.org/en/stable/) or any other Python-interpreter, really (however, note that its main support is for Python until 3.6 and selected features from 3.7+ – see below).
 The library only checks a Python program for syntax errors and is primarily aimed at novice programmers and students.

 It has grown out of a [PhD thesis by Tobias Kohn](https://tobiaskohn.ch/index.php/research/research-tigerjython/) and is part of the [TigerJython programming envrionment](http://jython.tobiaskohn.ch/).
 There is also an